danigb/rock-corpus/README.md

 __The unofficial data repository of [A Corpus Study of Rock Music](http://theory.esm.rochester.edu/rock_corpus/index.html)__

 This is a copy of the Corpus v2.1 created by Trevor de Clercq and David Temperley translated to JSON format.
+The aim of this project is make more accessible the data to programmers.

 ## Corpus